 - Frame measurement: measure around the bottom of the band, directly under your bust.
 Check whether the measuring tape is level and not too tight.
 Again, don't round the measurement or round it up to the nearest full number.

 Looking for a bikini bra size?
 Try also our bikini calculator to check the bikini fashion that will flatter your body the most.

 - First, take your measurements according to the rules listed above.

 - Subtract your frame measurement from the bust measurement.
 This difference will determine your cup size.

 - Compare your results with bra size charts.
 You can also use our bra calculator instead :)

-In the table below you can see, how the bust-frame difference determines the cup size.
+In the table below, you can see, how the bust-frame difference determines the cup size.

 |Difference (inches [cm])||Cup size in the U.S.||Cup size in Australia||Cup size in the UK|

 Sister size is a relatively new yet very much needed term in the lingerie industry.
-Sister size means the bra size different than our original one, but with exactly the same cup.
+Sister size means the bra size different from our original one, but with exactly the same cup.
 How is that possible, would you ask?

-Manufacturers are not that generous and they don't make separate cups for every combination of frame & cup possible.
+Manufacturers are not that generous, and they don't make separate cups for every combination of frame & cup possible.
 Instead, they make some cups, pair it with various bands and label bras with sizes.
-But counterintuitively, they don't label the same cups with the same letter - instead, they prefer to go one frame size down and one cup size up (or the other way around).
+But counterintuitively, they don't label the same cups with the same letter — instead, they prefer to go one frame size down and one cup size up (or the other way around).